Editor’s Note: Nicholas has also written a more up-to-date analysis of the 2019 Sales Technology landscape.

 Moreover, companies adopting an account-based strategy need to coordinate their prospecting effort across each company.
 I will discuss orchestration gaps across touches, accounts, and activities in a future article.

 The category is still in its early stages.
 New models are appearing.
-Cliently, Growbots, Growlabs, ZenProspect and to some extent Nudge Software are now combining prospect sourcing and reach out.
+Cliently, Growbots, Growlabs, ZenProspect and to some extent Affinity are now combining prospect sourcing and reach out.
 Drift is reinventing proactive engagement by combining chat, visitor intelligence, appointment setting, and email follow up in a streamlined experience.

 A New Breed of Sales Analytics